uchandr/run_analysis/CodeBook.md

-The output file contains the following fields activityid : Values 1 to 6 corresponsing to the fllowing activitylabel 1- WALKING
+The output file contains the following fields activityid : Values 1 to 6 corresponsing to the following activitylabel 1- WALKING
 2- WALKING_UPSTAIRS
 3- WALKING_DOWNSTAIRS